TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/RenderingDocs/Index.rst

             # so let's just create that extra "real" and "generic" tag
             docker tag ghcr.io/t3docs/render-documentation t3docs/render-documentation

+            # At the moment the 'latest' version is actually a renamed 'v3.2.1' version
+            # and as such internally references 'v3.2.1'.
+So make that available too.
+            docker tag t3docs/render-documentation t3docs/render-documentation:v3.2.1

             # verify it worked
             docker run --rm t3docs/render-documentation --version